Alfred North Whitehead: Theory of perception

 Since Whitehead's metaphysics described a universe in which all entities experience, he needed a new way of describing perception that was not limited to living, self-conscious beings.
 The term he coined was "prehension," which comes from the Latin prehensio, meaning "to seize".
 The term is meant to indicate a kind of perception that can be conscious or unconscious, applying to people as well as electrons.
 It is also intended to make clear Whitehead's rejection of the theory of representative perception, in which the mind only has private ideas about other entities.
 For Whitehead, the term "prehension" indicates that the perceiver actually incorporates aspects of the perceived thing into itself.
 In this way, entities are constituted by their perceptions and relations, rather than being independent of them.
 Further, Whitehead regards perception as occurring in two modes, causal efficacy (or "physical prehension") and presentational immediacy (or "conceptual prehension").

 Whitehead describes causal efficacy as "the experience dominating the primitive living organisms, which have a sense for the fate from which they have emerged, and the fate towards which they go."
 It is, in other words, the sense of causal relations between entities, a feeling of being influenced and affected by the surrounding environment, unmediated by the senses.
-Presentational immediacy, on the other hand, is what is usually referred to as "pure sense perception," unmediated by any causal or symbolic interpretation, even unconscious interpretation.
+Presentational immediacy, on the other hand, is what is usually referred to as "pure sense perception", unmediated by any causal or symbolic interpretation, even unconscious interpretation.
 In other words, it is pure appearance, which may or may not be delusive (e.g., mistaking an image in a mirror for "the real thing").

-In higher organisms (like people), these two modes of perception combine into what Whitehead terms "symbolic reference," which links appearance with causation in a process that is so automatic that both people and animals have difficulty refraining from it.
+In higher organisms (like people), these two modes of perception combine into what Whitehead terms "symbolic reference", which links appearance with causation in a process that is so automatic that both people and animals have difficulty refraining from it.
 By way of illustration, Whitehead uses the example of a person's encounter with a chair.
 An ordinary person looks up, sees a coloured shape, and immediately infers that it is a chair.
-However, an artist, Whitehead supposes, "might not have jumped to the notion of a chair," but instead "might have stopped at the mere contemplation of a beautiful colour and a beautiful shape."
+However, an artist, Whitehead supposes, "might not have jumped to the notion of a chair", but instead "might have stopped at the mere contemplation of a beautiful colour and a beautiful shape."
 This is not the normal human reaction; most people place objects in categories by habit and instinct, without even thinking about it.
 Moreover, animals do the same thing.
 Using the same example, Whitehead points out that a dog "would have acted immediately on the hypothesis of a chair and would have jumped onto it by way of using it as such."
-In this way, symbolic reference is a fusion of pure sense perceptions on the one hand and causal relations on the other, and that it is in fact the causal relationships that dominate the more basic mentality (as the dog illustrates), while it is the sense perceptions which indicate a higher grade mentality (as the artist illustrates).
+In this way, symbolic reference is a fusion of pure sense perceptions on the one hand and causal relations on the other, and it is in fact the causal relationships that dominate the more basic mentality (as the dog illustrates), while it is the sense perceptions which indicate a higher grade mentality (as the artist illustrates).